Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 It does not mean you are fully compliant.
 It means you have documented framework coverage that supports the affirmative defense.
 Ongoing evidence, impact assessments, and consumer-rights procedures are still required.

-Why ACT Tier 1 is the bridge
+Why AI Controls Starter is the bridge

 Where to go next